 There’s no doubt about it—Valentine’s Day is one of the sweetest holidays around.
-But from cookies and sweet treats to all that candy, the traditional celebration is laden with sugar and artificial dyes.
+But from cookies and sweet treats to all that candy, the traditional celebration is often laden with added sugar, sugar substitutes and artificial dyes.

 Toss together some nutrient-filled red and pink fruits: Pomegranate seeds are brimming with antioxidants, strawberries and cherries are vitamin C powerhouses and red apples are a good source of fiber.
-Perfect for breakfast or a snack, this antioxidant-rich fruit salad is as pretty as it is nutrient-rich.
+Perfect for breakfast or a snack, an antioxidant-rich red fruit salad is as pretty as it is nutrient-rich.

 Greek Yogurt Parfait